 Enter the IC-DISC's employer identification number (EIN).
 If the IC-DISC does not have an EIN, it should apply for one on Form SS-4, Application for Employer Identification Number.
 You can get this form at most IRS or Social Security Administration offices.
 Send Form SS-4 to the same Internal Revenue Service Center to which you send Form 1120-IC-DISC.
-If the corporation has not received the EIN by the time for filing Form 1120-IC-DISC, write "Applied for" in the space for the FIN
+If the IC-DISC has not received its EIN by the time the return is due, write "Applied for" in the space for the EIN.
+See Pub.
+583, Starting a Business and Keeping Records, for more information.